cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 [^3]: Tim Berners-Lee was knighted by Queen Elizabeth II in 2004, so now we should call him "sir" to be more exact.
 People gets promoted dear reader, the sky is the limit.

-[^4]: I browsed the web in 2011 for the first time during the second year at university.
-Back then, in Cuba the internet access was restricted mainly to universities and managed by a quota-based system.
-I had 50MB per week to spend navigating educational websites (most of the rest of the services were forbidden).
+[^4]: I browsed the web for the first time in 2011.
+It was during the second year at university.
+Back then, in Cuba the internet access was restricted to universities and research centres.
+Individual access was controlled using a quota-based system.
+I had 50MB per week to spend!
+I spent it navigating educational websites (the majority of other services were forbidden).

 [^5]: HTML and CSS are not programming languages.
 There's no such as thing as an HTML programmer (nor anyone proud to be called as such).

+[^6]: It's good not to forget that the internet went from being a niche academic tool to becoming a mainstream technology in less than 30 years.
+That's a blink of an eye in terms of human's evolution!

+[^7]: The first web the address was [info.cern.ch](https://info.cern.ch/), and the very first web page can still be visited at [the project website](https://info.cern.ch/hypertext/WWW/TheProject.html).